serens/Signature-Framework/README.md

 Step 2: Set up a virtual host
 -----------------------------

-Create an Apache virtual host so that `http://signature.local` will serve `index.php` from the document root `/websites/signature/` where you have unpacked the source files several minutes before.
+Create an Apache virtual host so that `http://signature.local` will serve `index.php` from the document root `/websites/signature/` where you have cloned the repository several minutes before.

 Now edit your hosts file so that the host `signature.local` points to `127.0.0.1`.